 Boston Children's has one of the largest pediatric Extracorporeal Membrane Oxygenation programs in the world.
 Functioning as a replacement for a critically ill child’s heart and lungs, ECMO technology serves between 50 and 60 children with severe respiratory or cardiac problems each year.

 Dr. Jeffrey Burns is Chief of Critical Care and Chair of the ICU Governance Committee at Boston Children's Hospital and Associate Professor of Anaesthesia, Harvard Medical School.
 Dr. Burns was appointed as the first Shapiro Chair of Critical Care Medicine at Boston Children's Hospital in 2005.
 He is also on the Sub-board for Pediatric Critical Care at the American Board of Pediatrics, Committee for Admissions at Harvard Medical School and is Co-Chair of the Ethics Advisory Committee at Boston Children's Hospital.

 A Collaboration of Intensive Care Units

-The Division of Critical Care Medicine and the Medicine Critical Care Program work together to ensure that those Boston Children’s patients with intensive care needs receive the best care possible.
-Between the two units, our specially trained physicians care for children with all types of childhood illnesses, with the exception of burns and cardiac diseases.
+Critical Care Medicine and the Division of Medicine Critical Care work together to ensure that those Boston Children’s patients with intensive care needs receive the best care possible.
+Between the Medical Surgical Intensive Care Unit and the Medicine Intensive Care Unit, our specially trained physicians care for children with all types of childhood illnesses, with the exception of burns and cardiac diseases.

 Dr. Monica Kleinman, Medical Director of the MSICU, and Dr. Michael Agus, Director of the Medicine Critical Care Program, together ensure the delivery of optimal care in the ICUs.